Salt & Wind Travel

 The Best Arrondissement To Stay In Paris

-Paris neighborhoods are divided into 20 districts (known as “arrondissements” or “arrd.” for short), each with distinctive character.
-They are arranged like a snail shell and spiral out from the city center with the Seine river splitting the city into the Right Bank (north bank) and the Rive Gauche or Left Bank.
-The arrondissement number is often shown in Roman numerals on street signs and is the last two digits of the postal codes (so 75008 is for addresses in the 8th).
+Paris neighborhoods are divided into 20 districts (known as “arrondissements” or “arrd.” for short), each with a distinctive character.
+They are arranged like snail shells and spiral out from the city center, with the Seine River splitting the city into the Right Bank (north bank) and the Rive Gauche (Left Bank).
+The arrondissement number is often shown in Roman numerals on street signs and is the last two digits of the postal code (so 75008 is for addresses in the 8th).

 Though these arrondissements demarcate the official neighborhoods, locals often refer to an area by its closest monument (Bastille, Louvre) or metro station (Anvers, Rivoli).
-Adding to the confusion is that there are mini neighborhoods, like the Latin Quarter, Marais, Bercy, or SoPi, within each arrondissement.
+Adding to the confusion, mini neighborhoods, like the Latin Quarter, Marais, Bercy, or SoPi, are within each arrondissement.

-Our travel clients frequently stay in the 1st, 3rd, 4th, 7th, 9th, 10th, and 18th, but on specific streets to avoid traffic, crowds, or dodgy areas.
+Our travel clients frequently name the best arrondissement to stay in Paris as the 1st, 3rd, 4th, 7th, 9th, 10th, and 18th.
+However, they stay on specific streets to avoid traffic, crowds, or dodgy areas.
 Deciding which Paris neighborhood is best for staying depends on your interests, budget, and travel style.
 You’ll want to weigh the benefits of being a short walk to your favorite place versus dealing with crowds or traffic.

 Here is a breakdown of some of the most interesting neighborhoods to help you decide the best arrondissement to stay in Paris.